cpantoleon/MobileAutomationTesting/README.md

    - Start the **Appium server**
    - Execute the **Cucumber tests**

-### Trigger the Jenkins Pipeline
-- Configure Jenkins to pull the repository.
-- Run the pipeline script defined in `Jenkinsfile`.

 ## Logs & Reports
 ### Serenity Reports
 After running tests, Serenity generates an HTML report.